Tropical Storm Debby rains misery on flooded Florida

 Flash flood warnings were in effect for many areas and emergency managers cautioned that inland flooding was linked to more than half the deaths from tropical cyclones in the United States over the last 30 years.

-Debby was the first tropical storm of 2012 to disrupt U.S. energy operations in the Gulf of Mexico.
-Shutdowns peaked on Monday, when more than 44 percent of daily oil production and a third of daily natural gas production were closed.
+Debby was the first tropical storm of 2012 to form in the Gulf of Mexico.
+The storm idled about a quarter of U.S. offshore oil and natural gas production in the Gulf of Mexico during the weekend, based on figures issued by U.S. offshore regulators.

-Energy companies began returning staff to offshore platforms after the storm veered away from the Gulf oil patch and production was rapidly being restarted.
+Big offshore drillers began returning staff to offshore platforms after the storm veered away from the Gulf oil patch on Monday, and production had restarted on Tuesday.

-(Writing by Jane Sutton.; Additional reporting by Kevin Gray and Tom Brown in Miami, Laura MacInnis in Washington and Kristen Hays in Houston.; Editing by Vicki Allen and Christopher Wilson)
+(Writing by Jane Sutton; Additional reporting by Kevin Gray and Tom Brown in Miami, Laura MacInnis in Washington and Chris Baltimore in Houston; Editing by Vicki Allen)